Remember New Year’s Eve almost 12 months ago? Were you holding high hopes it would be your best year yet?

 Let’s draw inspiration from these examples of people who could’ve quit but succeeded by persevering.

-Last week Meryl Streep was on the David Letterman show.
-She began her career trying for the lead in King Kong by Dino DeLaurentis.
+- Meryl Streep began her career trying for the lead in King Kong by Dino DeLaurentis.
 After her audition the director said: “Why did you send me this pig?
 She is so ugly!
 Belch!”
 Overcoming the insult she persevered and today has 3 Academy Awards, 16 Oscar nominations, 23 Golden Globe nominations and is called the “undisputed best actress alive.”

 The opinions expressed by columnists are their own and do not necessarily represent the views of Barb Wire.